Warning notification:Warning

 • you are vomiting

-They may prescribe a high fibre drink, or other types of laxative to help you have a bowel motion.
+They may prescribe a high fibre drink, or other types of laxative to help you poo.

 This project has received funding from the Government of Ireland’s Sláintecare Integration Fund 2019 under Grant Agreement Number 123.